berenslab/fundus_image_toolbox/1_read_more/Readmore_quality_prediction.md

 [x] Works on tensor images <br>
 [x] Has batch support

+### Notes
+- The model was trained to grade whole fundus images, not e.g. largely zoomed-in cutouts.
+Keep this in mind when applying to your data.
+- The predicted quality probability may vary with image size.
+Thanks to Murat for [highlighting this](https://github.com/berenslab/fundus_image_toolbox/issues/20#issuecomment-2895195087).
+We suggest to compare predicted grades only across images of the same size.
+- The probability threshold for good vs. bad quality needs to be changed depending on the dataset used.
+Set it to a value that makes sense for your data!
+E.g., find the 5th percentile of predicted quality scores and take that value as a threshold if you want to drop the 5% worst quality images.

 ### Preparation
 - If you want to use the model, no preparation is needed an you can skip this part.
 Weights will be aquired automatically from zenodo.
 - If you want to train or evaluate a model, you have to download these two datasets, store them somewhere and note down the paths.